xuedi/pedetes-www/README.md

 ## how to set up
 This install expects that you have everything in a website folder like /var/www/sites/newSite the webserver will point to /var/www/sites/newSite/www/web/

-Of course every path can be adjusted like you with when you install manualy, for that see the install.sh as install guideline
+Of course every path can be manual adjusted if you install manualy.
+For instructions, read install.sh

 ### requirements
  - Linux / Unix